ZempTime/dwight-job-application/README.md

 ## Viewing Tests
 There's some weirdness here because at the time I wrote it, XState wasn't exporting ES modules.
 This has since been [fixed upstream](https://github.com/davidkpiano/xstate/releases/tag/%40xstate%2Ftest%400.4.0).

+This will show you through the variety of test paths

 * hop into `node_modules/xstate/es/environment.js`
 * set `var IS_PRODUCTION = false;` instead of `var IS_PRODUCTION = process.env.NODE_ENV === 'production';`